RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/Obsidian For Eric to organize his mind/ASSETS & DEVICES/Device Maintenance/WINDOWS COMPUTER SETUP.md

 # WINDOWS COMPUTER SETUP

-Windows computer setup will be broken down into three parts:
+Windows computer setup will be broken down into four parts:

 1.